 To ensure all students are receiving the type of instruction they need to be successful, Duanesburg Central School District teachers have used a nationally recognized instructional program, Response to Intervention (RtI), since the 2009-10 school year.

-RtI is a multi-tiered model of instruction, in which teachers provide general education students, who may be at risk for reading and other learning disabilities, with increasingly intensive intervention services.
+See the District RtI Plan 2021.
+RtI is a multi-tiered model of instruction in which teachers provide general education to students who may be at risk for reading and other learning disabilities, with increasingly intensive intervention services.
 The district’s RtI team includes administrators, teachers and the Director of Special Education.
 At Duanesburg High School, the RtI Attendance Review Committee monitors student attendance and recommends actions to the principal.

 The RTI model uses scientific, research-based interventions—strategies proven to be effective in helping students learn— to determine whether a student has a learning disability.
 Read more about RtI from the National Center for Learning Disabilities.

 DCS’s Response to Intervention Plan

 For assistance accessing this or any document on this website or to request a printed copy, contact the DCS Central Office at (518) 895-2279.